48th Armoured Regiment (India): Equipment

 The Regiment is presently equipped with the T-90 tanks.

 Regimental insignia

 The Regimental insignia consists of crossed lances with pennons of the regimental colours, mounted with the trident, with the numeral "48" inscribed on the crossing of the lances and a scroll at the base with the Regimental Motto in Devanagari script.
-The Regimental motto is सम्मान या बलिदान (Samaan Ya Balidaan), which translates to "Death before dishonour".
+The Regimental motto is सम्मान या बलिदान (Samman Ya Balidan), which translates to "Honour or Sacrifice".
 The shoulder title consists of the numeral "48" in brass.